jagadekmeesala/Miracle_DAAPS/README.md

 - Learnt about High Availability & Business Continuity.
 - Learn about Long term recovery and Point in time recovery.
 - Learn about Zone-Redundant vs. Geo-Redundant Deployments.

 Blockers
 - None.

+Use Case/Business Knowledge acquired
+- Azure SQL Database.

+### Day-4 - Mar 14th, 2025 - Thursday.
+What did I achieve today
+- Discussed with Prudhvi about Auditing.
+- Learnt about the requirements of the project.
+- Discussed about Elastic pool vs Single Database.
+- Learnt about Zone redundant and Geo redundant deployments
+- Learnt about Replicas.
+- Worked on Execution plans analysis

+What am I planning to achieve tomorrow
+- Learn about runbooks.
+- Work on knowing about types of automations for Azure SQL DB
+- Learn about Azure SQL Database vs Managed Instance vs Virtual Machine.
+- Learn about Audit logs.

+Blockers
+- None.